GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 ```

 <details>
-  <summary>Click here to see how toggling the theme is tested</summary>
+  <summary>Click here to see how app localization is tested</summary>

 [Refer to main_test.dart file](test/main_test.dart#L39)
 ```dart